cseti007/Qwen2.5-VL-Video-Captioning/README.md

 This project utilizes the Qwen2.5-VL large vision-language model to analyze videos and images and generate detailed captions.
 The project also includes a caption refinement tool that uses Qwen2.5 LLM to enhance the initially generated captions.

 **Updates**:
-- **11.04.2025:** TOML based configuration, bug fixes, added hugginface authentication
+- **11.04.2025:** TOML based configuration for both scripts, bug fixes, added hugginface authentication
 - **19.03.2025:** Image captions possibility is added

 ## Table of Contents